 It is vital for healthcare organisations to maintain specially-trained code grey and code black teams that are up-to-date on company safety procedures and policies.
 These teams help to reduce risks created by agitated people within the organisation and therefore ensure the wellbeing of everyone involved.

-Unfortunately, not all code black teams receive the proper training or follow the best procedures to reduce the occurrence of altercations and deal with them effectively.
+Unfortunately, not all hopsital teams receive the proper code grey training, code black training or follow the best procedures to reduce the occurrence of altercations and deal with them effectively.
 When the effectiveness of the code grey and black teams’ procedures is reduced, the level of safety across the organisation decreases.

 In this post, we’ll discuss common mistakes to help you improve your code black team procedures.